Skip to contents

 Example run

-The examples folder contains input VCF files from two tumor samples sequenced within TCGA (GRCh37 only).
-A report for a colorectal tumor case can be generated by running the following command in your terminal window:
+The examples folder contains input VCF files from two tumor samples sequenced within TCGA.
+A molecular interpretation report for a colorectal tumor sample can be generated by running the following command in your terminal window (this assumes you have installed PCGR through Conda, and that you have downloaded the necessary reference data files, VEP cache, see Installation):

 $ (base) conda activate pcgr